KyleHaynes/gnaf.r/README.md

 > Incorporates or developed using G-NAF ©PSMA Australia Limited licensed by the Commonwealth of Australia under the Open Geo-coded National Address File (G-NAF) End User Licence Agreement.

+**Special thanks** to the Turnbull Government that the innovative and invaluable step to making this data open to all Australians.